semantic-flow/sflo/documentation/concept.weave-label.md

 - Example: `2025-11-24_0142_55_v7`

 Used as the human-readable component of version folder names and as a lightweight temporal ordering key when full RDF provenance data is unavailable.

+## unordered guid

+For cases when you don't want to attach timestamps, but you want filesystem-correlation of weaves.
+See [[concept.slice-label]]